sanghaviappam/Password_Encryption/README.md

 # Password_Encryption
-This is Simple Password Encryption which encrypts the password by entering the password by user.
+This is Simple Password Encryption which encrypts the password by entering the password from the user.